-- 16. Allow client traffic to flow to the protected website. - 17.
+- 15. Start the web server where the agent is installed. - 16.
+Allow client traffic to flow to the protected website. - 17.
 Validate that the agent is performing as expected in the following ways: - Check in /path/to/web_agents/agent_type/log/system_n.log that the new version of the agent is running. - Go to a protected page on the website and confirm whether you can access it according to your configuration. - Check logs files for errors.